CharlesLgn/IntelliTwitch/README.md

 in twitch :
 - register yourself in [dev.twitch.tv](https://dev.twitch.tv/)
-- is you console, register an app
+- in you console, register an app
    - URL de redirection OAuth : `http://localhost:9856/oauth`
    - choose a `client id`
    - generate a `client secret`